Graduate students seeking the Certificate must complete the following requirements (or have the approval of the Advisory Board for any substitutions):

 *PLEASE NOTE: ONLY 1 COURSE CAN BE DOUBLE COUNTED FOR THE CERTIFICATE PROGRAM

 - The core course is a three-credit course that will occasionally rotate.
 The course that will serve as the core course will be announced by the GCPR Advisory Board at the beginning of the semester before the course is offered.
-For the AY 2013-2014, the core course will be ANTH/GEOG 897 Decolonizing Methodologies co-taught by Jean Dennison in Anthropology and Sara Smith in Geography.
-This course will be offered in the spring of 2014.
+For the AY 2019-2020, the core course will be ANTH 898/GEOG 804 Decolonizing Methodologies co-taught by Patricia McAnany (Anthropology) and Andrew Curley (Geography).
+This course will be offered in the spring of 2020.

-- The elective course will provide additional in-depth exposure to participatory research and methods, and is meant to enrich each student’s specific interests in participatory methodolog
+- Students are required to take 1 approved elective course that will provide additional in-depth exposure to participatory research and methods, and is meant to enrich each student’s specific interests in participatory methodologies and theories.

-- The Advisory Board will designate an updated list of courses satisfying the elective requirement on or before May 1st of each year.
+- The Advisory Board will designate an updated list of courses satisfying the elective requirement.
 This list is posted under the “Courses” tab of our website.